Lightilrion/WhiteTilesDontTap_Bot/README.md

 # WhiteTilesDontTap_Bot
  A bot for donttap.com.
-For now it only works on windows.
+# Requirements
+ - windows 10 / 11
+ - compilers compatible with x64 (if you want to compile it yourself)
 # Compiling
  You have to compile this project in x64.
 # Installing